Concrete topics for PhD research

 - GianLuigi Ferrari, Daniele Strollo, Roberto Guanciale, and Emilio Tuosto.
 Coordination Via Types in an Event-Based Framework.
 In J. Derrick and J. Vain, editors, 27th IFIP WG 6.1 International Conference on Formal Methods for Networked and Distributed Systems Special focus on service oriented computing and architectures, volume 4574 of Lecture Notes in Computer Science.
 Springer-Verlag, June 2007.

-2. Automata for mobile systems: Traditional automata can be enriched to model computational phenomena arising in mobile systems modelled with nominal calculi.
-Not only automata can be used to check behavioural equivalences of systems, but they are also suitable to model check them or verify e.g., service compatibility.
+2. Automata for mobile and distributed applications: Automata are foundamental tools in theoretical computer science as well as in more applied aspects of our discipline.
+In my research I use automata models to study choregraphy-based design theories as well as nominal automata models.
+The latter enrich traditional automata to capture computational phenomena arising in mobile applications.
+Not only automata can be used to check behavioural equivalences of systems, but they are also suitable to design and verify e.g., service compatibility.

 - Robin Milner, Joachim Parrow, David Walker.
 A Calculus of Mobile Processes - Part I and Part II.
 Information and Computation 100:1-77 (1992).